Our Team « Back to Team Page » Print This Page

-Stephen Elwell is a partner with Gjerset & Lorenz, LLP, where he focuses on assisting institutional healthcare providers, including hospitals, nursing homes, residential treatment facilities and freestanding psychiatric hospitals, related to their operations and their participation in private and governmental reimbursement programs.
-He began his work at Gjerset & Lorenz as a summer associate and law clerk before joining the firm as an associate in 2005.
+Stephen Elwell is a partner with Gjerset & Lorenz, LLP, where he focuses on assisting institutional healthcare providers, including hospitals, nursing homes, residential treatment facilities, and freestanding psychiatric hospitals, related to their operations and their participation in private and governmental reimbursement programs.
+He began his work at Gjerset & Lorenz as a summer associate and law clerk in 2003 before joining the firm as an associate in 2005.

-- Drafted and negotiated hundreds of agreements between hospitals, physicians and other healthcare organizations and professionals.
+- Drafted and negotiated hundreds of agreements between hospitals, physicians, and other healthcare organizations and professionals.

 - Structured and restructured hospital and physician relationships to ensure their consistency with state and federal prohibitions on the payment of consideration to induce physician referrals (Stark and Anti-Kickback laws).

 - Assisted in the due diligence analysis for hospital acquisitions related to the viability of current Medicaid revenue streams and the identification of opportunities for additional sources of revenue after acquisition.

 - Helped freestanding psychiatric hospitals and residential treatment facilities in several states to develop and propose Medicaid reimbursement methodologies that more appropriately reimburse the unique costs borne by these facilities.

 - Drafted lease agreements, management agreements, option agreements, promissory notes and security agreements related to the transfer of ownership interests and/or operational responsibilities for hospitals.

 - Advised hospitals and non-hospital providers regarding the implications of state and local government obligations on the services offered by private providers, including the implications of sovereign immunity, federal grant obligations, state budgetary restrictions and requirements under governmental services programs.